There's been a lot of folk around town recently, and I mean that both ways.

 Grant is one of the country's finest blues singers and songwriters and a breathtaking guitarist.
 The trio also comprises bass player/singer Brian Franks (Brilleaux) and drummer Jeff Nilson (Electric Universe, Black Rose).
 Grant has recently finished a new solo album and the band are currently recording their debut.

 Just while we're on him, I should mention some of Grant's amazing achievements: he's played at WOMAD and WOMAdelaide main-stage; held number one and number two spots on NZ album charts simultaneously; headlined festivals both here and Australia - Geraldton Blues Festival, Blues at the Briars, Sanctuary Sounds NZ and more; and headlined Gisborne Blues Festival 2017 as a solo artist.

 In short, he's something phenomenal and the new band sound brilliant.
 The show on the last day of February will include full sets from Kokomo and the Grant Haua Trio, and a solo set from Grant.
 The two bands jamming together also seems likely.

 Doors: 3pm; Tickets $20, Eventfinda, the Black Sheep.

-The Weekend Sun has two double passes to see Grant Haua Trio/Kokomo at the Black Sheep Restaurant on February 29 for two lucky readers who can tell us where The Black Sheep is located.
+The Weekend Sun has two double passes to see Grant Haua Trio/Kokomo at the Black Sheep Restaurant on February 29 for two lucky readers.